-The last point that we want to discuss here is the approach to the hydrodynamic attractor at strong coupling and mechanisms that govern it.
-This question was raised in Ref.~\cite{Kurkela:2019set} by looking at results of simulations with different initialization time.
+Finally, the approach to the hydrodynamic attractor at strong coupling and mechanisms that govern it were examined in Ref.~\cite{Kurkela:2019set} by looking at results of simulations with different initialization times.
 This is depicted in \Fig{fig.approachtoattractor}.
 The idea behind it, building on earlier results in Refs.~\cite{Blaizot:2017ucy,Blaizot:2019scw}, is that information loss can be driven by at least two distinct mechanisms.
-The first one are exponentially suppressed corrections to \Eq{eq.Ahydroholo}, which stem from the linear response theory physics.
+The first one involves exponentially suppressed corrections to \Eq{eq.Ahydroholo}, which stem from linear response theory physics.
 The characteristic feature of them is that their decay rates do not depend on $w$.
 The second mechanisms driving the information loss is expansion, which for the comoving velocity $u^{\mu} \partial_{\mu} \equiv \partial_{\tau}$ gives $\nabla_{\mu} u^{\mu} = \frac{1}{\tau}$.
 What one therefore expects is that information loss predominantly driven by the expansion is going to be faster at earlier times (smaller $w$) and slower at later times.
-Indeed, such feature was seen in Ref.~\cite{Kurkela:2019set} for hydrodynamic models and for the kinetic theory for early initialization times.
-However, in holography this does not seem to be the case and the approach to the hydrodynamic attractor takes roughly a fixed amount of time regardless of the chosen initialization time, see \Fig{fig.approachtoattractor}, which is consistent with it being governed by transients.
+Indeed, such a feature was seen in Ref.~\cite{Kurkela:2019set} for hydrodynamic models and for the kinetic theory for early initialization times.
+However, in holography this does not seem to be the case and the approach to the hydrodynamic attractor takes roughly a fixed amount of time regardless of the chosen initialization time (see \Fig{fig.approachtoattractor}), which is consistent with it being governed by transients.